I3mk132/Library_System/README.md

 ### Installation
 1. Clone or download the repository.
 2. Open the solution file (`.sln`) in Visual Studio.
-3. Configure the SQL Server connection string in the app settings.
+3. Configure the SQL Server connection string in the app settings (Data layer -> Settings.cs -> connectionString).
 4. Build the solution.
 5. Run the application.